Commencement '23 Information -- CLICK HERE --

 Be informed!
 Try to be as informed as possible about the accreditation process.
 This helps to ensure that everyone is working towards a common cause and understands the importance of the accreditation process.
 A great way to stay informed is to attend HLC Forums, review videos and other material produced and sent to the campus periodically, and join a committee.

 Communicate: Please let us know of any concerns, suggestions, or recommendations you may have with respect to the accreditation process.
-You can contact Keith Tucker, the Accreditation Liaison Officer for Highlands University, at rktucker@nmhu.edu.
+You can contact Dr. Keith Tucker, the Accreditation Liaison Officer for NMHU, at rktucker@nmhu.edu.

-Highlands University is fully accredited by and in good standing with the Higher Learning Commission.
+NMHU Accreditation Status: fully accredited by and in good standing with the Higher Learning Commission

-The Higher Learning Commission accredits approximately 1,000 colleges and universities that have a home base in one of 19 states that stretch from West Virginia to Arizona.
+The Higher Learning Commission accredits approximately 1,000 colleges and universities in 19 states.
 HLC is a private, nonprofit regional accrediting agency.

 HLC’s mission is to assure and advance the quality of higher learning.
 It is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 The institutions HLC accredits include public, private not-for-profit, and proprietary institutions at degree levels from the associate’s through the doctoral degree level and from small, specialized institutions through large research universities.